GuySartorelli/jenkins-init-files/README.md

+_important note: The paths used in these scripts assume a redhat installation_

 This is a set of useful scripts for setting up a Jenkins installation on AWS and migrating some level of configuration from an existing server.

 To check the progress of setup, run `tail -f /var/log/jenkins/jenkins.log` on the new Jenkins instance.